Fitting Powder Diffraction data

 Final Remarks#

-In this part of the tutorial, you learned how to use EasyDiffraction to refine lattice parameters of a more complex crystal structure, Laβ‚€.β‚…Baβ‚€.β‚…CoO₃ (LBCO).
+In this part of the notebook, you learned how to use EasyDiffraction to refine lattice parameters of a more complex crystal structure, Laβ‚€.β‚…Baβ‚€.β‚…CoO₃ (LBCO).
 In real experiments, you might also refine additional parameters, such as atomic positions, occupancies, and atomic displacement factors, to achieve an even better fit.
 For our purposes, we’ll stop here, as the goal was to give you a starting point for analyzing more complex crystal structures with EasyDiffraction.

 🎁 Bonus#